LOWER SCHOOL | GRADES 2-5

 Developing students’ study skills is of vital importance in the Lower School program, preparing elementary school children for the increased expectations of independence in later grades.
 Students are taught multiple methods of study skills to find what best suits them as learners.

 Students are placed in the literacy class that best meets their developmental needs.
 Math is taught using hands-on activities whenever possible, and a multisensory approach is taken with both literacy and math instruction.
 Science and social studies are taught in mixed ability groups utilizing a rotating curriculum based on the needs of the students.

-Specialists classes follow a rotation schedule that includes physical education, performance arts, music, art, IDEApath, guidance, and environmental awareness.
+Specialists classes follow a rotation schedule that includes physical education, performance arts, music (when offered), art, IDEApath, and a variety of other offerings on a yearly basis.
 Typically, a student performance is held at the end of the performance arts rotation.

 Writing is taught using either Shurley English or Framing Your Thoughts depending of the academic readiness of the student.
 The writing focus in intermediate school is narrative and persuasive.
 Noble Academy strongly believes in directly teaching students how to be writers.
 Students take the Noble Academy writing test, which is similar in nature to the NC State Writing Test.
 English classes frequent the computer use, in order to get valuable practice time on word processing skills and editing.
 English teachers often incorporate projects into their lessons, such as poetry writing and class newspapers.